Anxiety and Agape Love

 I Can’t Stop the Insanity

 The frustration with anxiety or panic attacks is that it can be very difficult, if not impossible, to control them.
 Anxiety can feel overwhelming at times, to the point that you can’t function in simple, daily tasks.
 The anxiety can lead to fatigue and other physical manifestations such as muscle pain, headaches and joint pain.
-It impacts the entire person, spirit, soul and body.
+It impacts the entire person: spirit, soul and body.
 Trying to stop it is like trying to stop a bus without brakes running downhill out of control.
 And it’s that sense of being out of control that feeds the anxiety.

 In my journey dealing with anxiety, I’ve found that agape love is a good beginning point to stop the insanity.
-Because in God’s agape, we can see, believe and experience that we are loved perfectly.
-That love is unconditional, sacrificial, non-judgmental, inclusive of all people and seeks our highest good.
+Because in God’s agape love, we can see, believe and experience that we are loved perfectly.
+That love is unconditional, sacrificial, non-judgmental, inclusive of all people, and seeks our highest good.
 We begin to see that we are in union with God, one with Him in Christ, and we never suffer or go through anything alone.
 Agape is always willing to suffer with the one loved.

 God’s Agape and Anxiety

 What is agape love?
 The word agape comes from the Greek, and it’s the word most used when the Bible speaks of God’s love.
 It’s a compound word from “ago” meaning to lead as a shepherd would lead.
 This speaks of sacrifice, selflessness, watchful care and gently leading.
 And from “pauo” meaning to rest.
 So, to lead or bring one into rest.
-When we know (not just a mental assent) that we are loved this way by God our Father, then something begins to change within.
-To know His true character of agape is a first step to enjoying rest and peace of soul.

 Change of Focus and Being Proactive